Hamed-Ayodeji/50DevOpsProjects/beginner-level/2.Basic-CICD-Pipeline-with-GitHub-Actions/app/README.md

 ## **Overview**

 This simple Python app prompts the user for their name and generates a personalized greeting based on the input.
 It is designed to be user-friendly, interactive, and robust.
+The app includes a function to generate the greeting and a script to interact with the user.

 ---